AguaClara/UASB/summer2018report.md

 #print("For a headloss of " ,total_hl, "\n  coming from an exit velocity of ", exit_vel,  "\n Tank length is ", tank_len.to(u.cm), "\n Tank width is ", tank_width, "\n Volume per pulse is ", dump_vol)
 ```

-With this given headloss, we can solve for the dimensions of the larger pipe that will intersect with the influent pipes.
+With this given headloss, the dimensions of the larger pipe that will intersect with the influent pipes can be solved for.
 This pipe needs to fill to the required head with one dump, while still allowing a small volume of water occupy the entrance tank, allowing even flow distribution.

 ```python
 # Determines pipe diameter needed to achieve necessary hydraulic head